 “There is nothing, barring a tsunami or something really catastrophic, that will do any damage to the wheat crop now,” said Lee.

-That means Canada will have plenty of competition from Russia and Ukraine in export markets this year.
+That means Canada will have plenty of competition from Russia and Ukraine in export markets.

 “Both those regions are long overdue for a difficult harvest, but it doesn’t look like it’s going to be this year for the wheat,” said Lee.

-He previously worked as an agronomy consultant in Ukraine and has been conducting five crop tours of the Black Sea region every growing season for the past three years.
+Previously an agronomy consultant in Ukraine, he has been conducting five crop tours of the Black Sea region every growing season for the past three years.